Who wins the Cade Cunningham vs. Mikal Bridges matchup in tonight's game?

 Mikal Bridges & the Nets

-- Brooklyn prevails in the rebound battle by an average of 2.5 boards.
-It is collecting 47 rebounds per game (second in the league) compared to its opponents' 44.5 per contest.
+- Brooklyn grabs 46.7 rebounds per game (third in the league) while conceding 44.2 per outing to its opponents.
+It outrebounds opponents by 2.5 boards per game.

-- The Nets make 14.6 three-pointers per game (fifth-most in the league) compared to their opponents' 13.6.
-They shoot 38.4% from deep while their opponents hit 37% from long range.
+- The Nets make 14.4 three-pointers per game (sixth-most in the league) at a 38.5% rate (second-best in the NBA), compared to the 13.7 their opponents make while shooting 37.2% from deep.

-- Brooklyn has typically lost the turnover battle this season, committing 12.5 per game (seventh in NBA action) while forcing 11.1 (30th in the league).
+- Brooklyn has come up short in the turnover battle by 1.2 turnovers per game, committing 12.4 (seventh in NBA play) while forcing 11.2 (30th in the league).

 Sportsbook Promo Codes